schneider7/GitHooks/README.md

 2) `RAILS_ENV=production rake db:migrate assets:precompile`

 Someone more intelligent than me could probably explain why precompiling the assets sometimes fails, and why this helps.

+If the logs show `Authentication error` or `401: Bad credentials` errors, [your environment variables might need to be refreshed](https://stackoverflow.com/questions/29289833/environment-variables-cached-in-rails-config).
+This happened to me several times during development.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).